aetperf/aetperf.github.io/_posts/2020-07-03-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 Well we already plotted `c_21` and could notice that it was increasing in the last part.

-Let's study the slope coefficients of the months preceeding "2018-07":
+Let's study the slope coefficients of the months preceding "2018-07":

 ```python